onurozdem/udacity_data_engineer_project1/README.md

   * `sql_queries.py` contains all your sql queries, and is imported into the last three files above.
   * `README.md` provides discussion on your project.
   * `requirements.txt` contains all library for anaconda Python environment.
 It is best practice for running these codes.
+  * `data` is a directory and contain sample songs and logs data json file.

 ## Requirements
 In order for the project to run smoothly, the libraries in requirements.txt must be installed with the following command.